sternlc/Spotify-Timer/README.md

 EDBF(25m)
 ```
 The total sum is equal to the desired playlist sum, so the addition stops and the playlist is created with the selected songs, Song E, Song D, Song B, and Song F.

+---

+This is the proposed solution I have created, however, as a disclaimer I do not have any formal education in computer science, so **this may not be the most efficient or best method for achieving the desired results.